Lyve1981/BMW-ConnectedDrive-JSON-Wrapper/readme.md

 <h1>BMW ConnectedDrive API Wrapper</h1>

-This is a small node.js program that wraps the authentication mechanisms needed to access the BMW ConnectedDrive Portal servers.
+This is a small node.js program that wraps the authentication mechanisms needed to access the BMW ConnectedDrive Portal servers and returns json data for each vehicle.

  It supports:
- * writejson.js - Writes data for all vehicles to json files, one per vehicle
+ * writejson.js - Writes data for all vehicles to json files, one file per vehicle
- * server.js - Is a small web server that returns json data for each vehicle identified by the VIN
+ * server.js - Is a small web server that returns json data for each vehicle identified by the VIN upon request

 __Prerequisites__

 * Install node.js